Wolololf/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 The players begin on the road to the town of Daggerford, having set out from Waterdeep a few days prior.
 They aim to get there for Highharvesttide, an annual feast and holiday celebration.
 They are travelling as hired guards (or for other reasons) with a merchants' caravan which needed added protection due to rumours of werewolves in the forests nearby.

-When the players wake up, they realise that the caravan and some of their belongings (mainly weapons and gear) are gone, and they're finding themselves in a strange misty forest.
+One night as they make camp, a heavy fog moves in, drowning out their surroundings, and when it lifts, they're finding themselves in a strange misty forest.
 As they try to find their way out of the forest, they stumble upon the Death House where the players take refuge from the worsening fog and creeping shadows.

 Once inside, the players are trapped and told that a monster will hunt them down once it awakens.
 They have six hours to find it first and either appease it with a suitable sacrifice—or kill it.
 As they explore the house, they come to learn the house’s lurid history, as well as the true identity of the beast that lurks beneath.